We Asked Doctors Why PMS Can Make You Feel Like A Zombie

 People who experience serious PMS are sometimes recommended regular sessions of acupuncture.
 Dr. Dweck says she would "absolutely consider [acupuncture] to be complementary," and that she's seen it help many of her patients before.
 Studies have shown that acupuncture can successfully treat insomnia, and it's a therapy known to make you feel more energetic.

 7. Apply Heat To Relax & Wind Down

 When you're on your period and exhausted, a great way to prepare yourself for deep sleep is by adding some warmth to your evening.
 Dr. Dweck suggests you take a warm bath and grab a hot water bottle.
 It will help your menstrual cramps and overall discomfort.
 Too much heat can make you more wakeful, though, so be aware that your hot water bottle could keep you up at night.

 8. Speak To Your Doctor To See If There's Something More Serious Going On

-If you've done everything on your checklist and you're still ultra-tired, it's time to chat with your doctor.
+If you've done everything on your checklist and you're still exhausted, it's time to chat with your doctor.
 "Some women are so fatigued because they have an underlying problem," Dr. Dweck says.
 It could be an irregularity with your thyroid, a gland that controls your metabolism, which can cause fatigue, irritability, depressive symptoms, and weight gain.

 Whatever the case may be, if your instinct is telling you to see a doctor about your ruthless fatigue, do it.
 You don't want to go through every period so tired you can't even get the smallest tasks done, and you definitely don't have to.

 Dr. Sherry Ross M.D., OB/GYN